dossma/BrusselsParking/README.md

 ## Motivation

 Parking is difficult in metropolitan areas.
-To schedule your trip means also thinking ahead on where to park.
+Therefore it is wise to plan ahead and on where to park.
 With this map, you can find the best parking spot nearest to your destination.

 ## Explanation